- Faculty List

 The course offerings for Munk One are specifically designed to meet these goals.
 Global Innovation I: Issues and Perspectives emphasizes innovation as a key driver of economic growth, population health, and societal success.
 Relying on contemporary and historical cases across the globe, this course engages students on the question of when innovation occurs, how to identify moments of innovation, motivates students to explore who benefits from innovation and how innovation can be fostered.
 Global Innovation II: Challenges and Solutions, pushes students to explore the potential problems that often limit or hamper innovation – such as the challenges of implementation and scale.
 In so doing, students engage directly with the problem-solving approach that is also core to the Munk School’s graduate program, by relying on case studies of some of the most complex challenges worldwide, and examining interventions that have succeeded and failed to address them.

 As identified above, in addition to seminar courses and co-curricular activities, students in Munk One will each be placed in research labs working on real-world global problems, such as digital governance, environment, global health, ethnic conflict and security, and economic development.
 Through these laboratory opportunities students will work with interdisciplinary teams to conduct research, develop reports, participate in roundtables, and learn how to identify and address complex global problems.
 These labs uniquely provide students a platform to draw from and refine their Foundational Year experience.
 Students will gain experience in a structured multidisciplinary approach to addressing global problems, engage in innovative global problem-solving, and drill down on substantive areas of interest within the field of global affairs.

 All first-year students in the Faculty of Arts and Science (St. George campus) are eligible for admission.
-Students must submit an online application with a resume and personal statement.
+Students must submit an online application with a resume and supplementary application.

 Program Director: Teresa Kramarz, email@example.com